Charles M. Tanner

 Charles M. Tanner (April 11, 1918 – March 11, 2006) was a screenwriter, playwright and founder and director of Covenant Players.
 Tanner turned away from his then passion – film production as a writer, producer and director in Hollywood, known for being a writer for Bonanza – to begin Covenant Players in 1963.
 Besides being chief executive officer, he wrote more than 3,500 plays for the company.

 Early life

 Tanner was born in Salamanca, New York.
 He attended Salamanca High School.

 In September 1940, during World War II, Tanner enlisted in the U.S. Air Corps.
-By 1942, he had been a Captain.
-He served in the military from 1940–1946, during which he received the Bronze Star Medal and Purple Heart.
-From 1947–1950, Tanner worked as the Department of State Motion Picture Editor in Seoul, South Korea, and was awarded the Scroll by the Seoul City Cultural Association.
-From 1950–1952, Tanner was the United States Information Service (USIS)'s Motion Picture Officer and Media Director in Manila, Philippines.
-From 1952–1953, he was the Motion Picture Officer located in Tokyo, Japan.
-From 1953–1955, Tanner was the Hollywood liaison for the Committee for a Free Asia/the Asia Foundation in San Francisco, California.
+By 1942, he had been a captain.
+He served in the military from 1940 to 1946, during which he received the Bronze Star Medal and Purple Heart.
+From 1947 to 1950, Tanner worked as the Department of State Motion Picture Editor in Seoul, South Korea, and was awarded the Scroll by the Seoul City Cultural Association.
+From 1950 to 1952, Tanner was the United States Information Service (USIS)'s Motion Picture Officer and Media Director in Manila, Philippines.
+From 1952 to 1953, he was the Motion Picture Officer located in Tokyo, Japan.
+From 1953 to 1955, Tanner was the Hollywood liaison for the Committee for a Free Asia/the Asia Foundation in San Francisco, California.